front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Convert to Hooks

-First practice converting from class to function with Recipe.js:
+First practice converting from class to function components by converting Recipe.js:

 ```js
 import React from "react";